-Members of UT’s Medieval and Renaissance Club for Undergraduate Students (MARCUS) and students in Professor Mary Dzon’s English Literature class had the opportunity to meet with UT alumna Jenny Bledsoe while she was visiting campus in September 2018.
+Members of UT’s Medieval and Renaissance Club for Undergraduate Students (MARCUS) and students in Professor Mary Dzon’s English Lit class had the opportunity to meet with UT alumna Jenny Bledsoe while she was visiting campus in September 2018.

 Professor Bledsoe graduated from UT in 2011 with a BA in English literature and religious studies, and minors in Latin and history.
 After leaving UT, she received a master’s degree in religion, literature, and culture from Harvard University, and then completed her PhD in English at Emory University in spring 2019.
 During the 2018-19 academic year, she also was an Andrew W. Mellon Foundation Graduate Teaching Fellow in the Department of English at Agnes Scott College.
 Bledsoe is currently an assistant professor of English at Northeastern State University in Oklahoma.
 Her research and teaching focus on book history and material culture, medieval and early modern literature, religion, the history of emotions, and gender.